Sadeedpv/Footballapi/README.md

 # Footballapi
 Are you a Football fan like me ⚽ ?
-Then this app is for you 🚀
+Then this [App](https://sadeedpv.github.io/Footballapi) is for you 🚀

 - Get Regular updates of your favourite team
 - Know more about Transfer rumours in the football world ✨